Meet the Goats!

 Smokey is my first Nigerian Dwarf and the boss of my little herd.
 Smokey was the “runt” weighing just over a pound at birth.
 He was bottle raised because of his size and his momma had two other kids to nurse.

-New to the herd are Bummer and D.J.
+New to the herd are Boomer and D.J.
 Remember Donkey from Shrek?
 He talks too much, doesn’t listen, sticks his nose where it doesn’t belong, but has a big heart, hence, D.J…Donkey Junior!

 and D.J.